Briallen Hopper

 Briallen Hopper is an American author, writer, columnist, and literary critic.
 She is the author of the Bloomsbury collection Hard to Love: Essays and Confessions (2019), which was named a Kirkus Reviews Best Memoir of the Year and CBC Best International Nonfiction Book of the Year.
-Her work has been published in Vox, The Yale Review, The Washington Post, New York Magazine, and other publications.
-Hopper's Curbed column, "House Rules," covered topics such as mental health, culture, and community during the COVID-19 pandemic.
+Her work has been published in The Washington Post, The Yale Review, Vox, New York Magazine, and other publications.
+She is a frequent contributor to The Cut, The New Republic, Avidly, and Curbed, where her column "House Rules" covered topics such as mental health, culture, and community during the COVID-19 pandemic.
+Her second book, forthcoming from Columbia University Press, is described as a "critical memoir in dialogue with Marilynne Robinson’s Gilead novels."

-Hopper is an associate professor in the English department and co-director of the MFA Program at Queens College, CUNY, where she teaches non-fiction, public writing, protest prose, and editorial practices.
+Hopper is director of the MFA in Creative Writing program at Queens College, CUNY, and an associate professor in the English department, teaching non-fiction, creative writing, public writing, protest prose, personal essay, writing about religion, and editorial practices.

-She is the U.S. representative and contributing editor on And Other Stories and serves as editor-in-chief of online religion and culture literary magazine, Killing The Buddha.
-Hopper's essay, "Young Adult Cancer Story," remains the most-viewed piece in the history of the Los Angeles Review of Books.
+She is the U.S. representative and contributing editor of award-winning independent press And Other Stories, and serves as editor-in-chief of online religion and culture literary magazine, Killing The Buddha.
+Her essay, "Young Adult Cancer Story," remains the most-viewed piece in the history of the Los Angeles Review of Books.

+Hopper is the creator of many original writers' workshops, including Writing About Family and Writing About Religion, which have since become popular creative non-fiction courses taught at Columbia, Princeton, and Yale, as well as Plumfield Writing, a summer program whose proceeds benefit local food banks and community-based education initiatives.
 She teaches Writing About Family at Yale University.